 Lap Band Surgery Oklahoma

 The Adjustable Gastric Band or Lap Band system is a silastic adjustable “belt” placed around the top of the stomach.
 It was approved by the FDA for the treatment of obesity in 2001.
 The “belt” is attached to tubing which is then attached to a port that is placed under the abdominal skin.
 The tightness of the “belt” is adjusted during a routine office visit where fluid is instilled into or removed from the port.
-The goal is to adjust the band to the size that allows the patient to lose about one to two pounds a week and feel full when eating solid protein.
+The goal is to adjust the band to the size that allows the patient to lose weight and feel full when eating solid protein.